SN-Host/X-Search/Configuring new domains.md

 Next we need a listing href pattern.
 Clicking on any of the listings our previous search returned gives us URLs like this:

 > ``https://www.edmunds.com/toyota/camry/2006/vin/4T1BE32K86U711677``

 > ``https://www.edmunds.com/toyota/camry/1999/vin/4T1BG28K7XU584787``

 > ``https://www.edmunds.com/toyota/camry/2005/vin/4T1BE30K65U584624``

 There's a few common patterns here, but the most generic and reliable seems to be `/vin/`.
-Let's run some XPath to verify that the underlying HTML listing elements reflect this convention.
+But we should verify that the underlying HTML listing elements reflect this convention.
+Let's run some XPath on the source HTML of the search page.

 `//a[contains(@href, "yourstring")]` (where `yourstring` is the working pattern) tends to work well: